jazzyisj/save-tts-messages/README.md

         message: "This is my message!"
         skip_none: false

+### Clearing Saved Messages
+Saved messages can be cleared without playing by calling the **Clear Saved Messages** `script.clear_saved_messages` script.
+This can be used if you want to just display saved messages on the front end instead of playing them back via TTS (see markdown card example).

 ## Lovelace Examples
-Using variable.saved messages in an entity card will show you the number of saved messages as the state.
-The messages are available in the more-info attributes drop down.
+Using `variable.saved_messages` in an entity card will display the number of saved messages as the state.
+The messages are available in the more-info dialogue.

 ![Entity](screenshots/saved_msg_entity.PNG "Saved Messages Entity")

 ![More-Info](screenshots/saved_msg_more_info.PNG "Saved Messages More-Info")

 See [saved_messages_markdown_card.yaml](saved_messages_markdown_card.yaml) for a sample markdown card for lovelace to display saved messages on the front end.
-Messages are also available in the attributes section of the variable.saved_messages entity more-info dialogue.

 ![Markdown Card](screenshots/saved_msg_markdown.PNG "Saved Messages Markdown Card")